-The construction of most of the first phase of improvements are complete and the park is now open to the public!
+The construction of the first phase of improvements is complete and the park is now open to the public!
 Click here to see a video of the beach party held for the grand opening earlier this year.

 The first phase is a modest attempt to open the park to the public with minimal improvements.
 Proposed improvements consist of two picnic shelters, a trail head, improvements to existing trails and access to existing pocket beaches.
 Other amenities include a portable restroom with an enclosure, site furnishings and opportunities for art and interpretive experiences.
 The two existing docks have also been replaced with floating docks to accommodate seasonal water fluctuations and be available for year-round use.